-An active herb in our Bounce Back formula, Chuan Xiong can be an amazing herbal ally for a variety of issues from boosting immunity, to helping out headaches or even a variety of menstrual disorders.
-Read on to learn more about it properties, uses and common combinations.
+An active herb in our Bounce Back formula, Chuan Xiong can be an amazing herbal ally for a variety of issues from boosting immunity, reducing headaches, or mitigating the effects of various menstrual disorders.
+Read on to learn more about its properties, uses, and common combinations.

 Herbal Highlight- Chuan Xiong

-Chuan Xiong (Rhizoma Ligustici Chuanxiong), also known as Sichuan Lovage Rhizome, Ligusticum or Cnidium, is frequently used in Traditional Chinese Medicine (TCM) for improving blood circulation, alleviating pain, and dispersing blood stasis.
-It also helps to promote the movement of Qi within the body and helps to expel wind.
+Chuan Xiong (Rhizoma Ligustici Chuanxiong), also known as Sichuan Lovage Rhizome, Ligusticum or Cnidium, is frequently used in Traditional Chinese Medicine formulas for improving blood circulation, alleviating pain, and dispersing blood stasis.
+It also helps to promote the movement of Qi within the body and helps to "expel wind."